CodingVibesAI/ChatGPT-Clone/knowledge_base/tasks.md

     - [x] Ensure chat requests use the selected model for the active conversation
 - [x] Implement model switching logic
     - [x] Allow switching models mid-conversation (with warning/restriction if needed)
-- [ ] Implement token usage tracking
-    - [ ] Track tokens used per conversation
-    - [ ] Show estimated cost per conversation
-- [ ] Create cost estimation component

 ## Phase 6: User Settings and Preferences

 - [ ] Create settings page
 - [ ] Allow user to store their together.ai api key and use it for requests
+- [ ] Force users to use their own API key for model requests that are not free (we know free ones as they have "free" in the name)
 - [ ] Add message history preferences
-- [ ] Create notification settings
 - [ ] Implement settings persistence
-- [ ] Add user profile management
+- [ ] Add user profile management [name, email, account deletion]

 ## Phase 7: Performance and Polish